Kootenay (provincial electoral district)

-Kootenay was a provincial electoral district in the province of British Columbia, Canada, from 1871 to 1890.
+Kootenay was a provincial electoral district in the Canadian province of British Columbia from 1871 to 1890.
 It was originally a two-member riding until the 1875 election; from 1878, it was a one-member seat until its partition for the 1890 election into East Kootenay and West Kootenay.
 For the 1966 election, the riding-name was re-established, but the area described was only the East Kootenay and included none of the West Kootenay.